 Economics: Economics majors will be trained in more macro knowledge, students will be able to cultivate knowledge of the laws of commodity exchange and consumption,...

-In addition, you can learn about 5 popular majors when studying in the US so that you can better understand each industry as well as the opportunities for each industry, thereby choosing the most suitable career for yourself.
+Alternatively, you can learn Top popular majors when studying in the US to be able to better understand each industry as well as the opportunities for each industry, thereby choosing the most suitable profession for yourself.

 If you and your family are facing financial worries, you can refer to the US scholarships and policies for American students below!